espressif/vscode-esp-idf-extension/docs/FEATURES.md

 - [System View Tracing Viewer](./SYS_VIEW_TRACING_VIEWER.md)
 - Localization (English, Chinese, Spanish) of commands which you can also [add a language contribution](./LANG_CONTRIBUTE.md).
 - [Code Coverage](./COVERAGE.md) for editor source highlighting and generate HTML reports.
 - Search text editor's selected text in ESP-IDF documentation with **ESP-IDF: Search in Documentation...** right click command or with its [keyboard shortcut](#Available-commands).
-Results will be shown in ESP-IDF Explorer Tab if found on ESP-IDF Documentation based on your current vscode language, ESP-IDF version in `idf.espIdfPath` (latest otherwise) and `idf.adapterTargetName`.
+Results will be shown in ESP-IDF Explorer Tab if found on ESP-IDF Documentation based on your current vscode language, ESP-IDF version in `idf.espIdfPath` (latest otherwise) and current `IDF_TARGET` in sdkconfig.
 - [ESP Rainmaker Support](./ESP_RAINMAKER.md)
 - [Core Dump and GdbStub](./POSTMORTEM.md) postmortem mode.
 - [CMake Editor](#CMake-Editor)